 Planning trips to Walt Disney World is my favorite thing to do.
 While I enlisted a travel agent to help with planning my upcoming trip to Disneyland, Walt Disney World is my home away from home.
 In fact, it’s my favorite place to vacation with preschoolers!
 Smartphones and apps have definitely made planning easier.
 You don’t want to spend your Walt Disney World Resort vacation glued to your phone, but you also don’t want to walk around the Parks aimlessly.
 There are some amazing phone apps that can make your vacation so much easier!
 Trust me.
 Download these Disney World apps.

-6 Best Disney World Apps
+What Disney World Apps Do I Need?

 While you don’t want to spend your Walt Disney World Resort vacation glued to your phone, there are some amazing phone apps that can make your Walt Disney World vacation so much easier!